 A will and testament: Make your stepchildren the executors of your will.
 You may leave them a specific sum of money or tell them to receive a percentage of your estate's value at the time of your death.

 Trust: Make your stepchildren the beneficiaries of a trust.
-You may also set up a special-needs trust or a minor's trust for stepchildren who have mental or physical disabilities or are under the age of 18.
+You may also set up a special-needs trust or a minor's trust for stepchildren who have mental or physical disabilities or are under age 18.

 A designation of beneficiaries: Certain accounts, such as life insurance and retirement savings, may be passed on by beneficiary designations rather than a will or trust.
 You may provide money to your stepchildren by naming them as beneficiaries on these accounts.